lukecolbourn/AZ-305-DesigningMicrosoftAzureInfrastructureSolutions/Instructions/CaseStudy/01-Governance.md

 2. **New development project**

     * What are the different ways Tailwind Traders could track costs for the new development project?
-    * * Tag new projects with a project key, and pull cost reports by tag.
-    * * Put new project in it's own resource group(s), to allow cost reporting by resource groups.

     * How are you ensuring compliance with the requirements for virtual machine sizing and naming?
-    * * Create Azure policy with rules for VM size and naming convention - apply rules to new projects resources.

     * Propose at least two ways of meeting the requirements.
 Explain your final decision.

 How are you incorporating the Well Architected Framework pillars to produce a high quality, stable, and efficient cloud architecture?

+## Answers

+1. **Cost and accounting**  N/A

+2. **New development project**

+    * Tag new projects resources with a project key/identifier, and pull cost reports by tag.
+    * Deploy the new projects resources in it's own resource group(s), and produce cost reporting by resource group.
+    * Create Azure policy with rules for VM size and naming convention - apply rules to new projects resources.